Subscribe to Snail Mail Sommelier

 An Ode to Yeast: The Microscopic Magician Behind Every Glass of Wine

 Before there was wine, there was yeast.
-This poetic tribute explores the tiny organism behind bread, beer, fermentation, and the soul of a sommelier’s glass.
+Discover the microscopic organism responsible for fermentation in bread, beer, and wine, and why it remains the quiet force behind every sommelier’s glass.

 Moss Can Solve Murders: How Plants Are Becoming Crime Scene Detectives